 Expect the best and prepare for whatever.
 Here’s a Truth … you didn’t get pregnant to have a vaginal birth nor a surgical one … you got pregnant to have a baby!
 So what does it mean for you if YOU want a vaginal birth after a Cesarean if not having one means you disconnect from your baby’s birth journey?

-Unfortunately that is happening too often.
+Unfortunately, that is happening too often.
 We’ve been living in a ‘choice-based’ approach to pregnancy and childbirth.
-We get down right pissed off if we don’t get the birth we ‘want’ or ‘choose’.
+We get downright pissed off if we don’t get the birth we ‘want’ or ‘choose’.
 We need to shift the birth paradigm to include a ‘skills-based’ approach to every pregnancy and each birth because you and your baby are always connected through the activity of giving birth from your perspective and being born from your baby’s.

 That’s why being skilled is so essential.
-You might not like what is happening to you or around you but when you have skills you’ll focus more on what you ‘do’ then on what is ‘happening’.
+You might not like what is happening to you or around you but when you have skills you’ll focus more on what you ‘do’ than on what is ‘happening’.

 You also want to do everything you absolutely can to achieve a successful VBAC.
 You absolutely must: